AMDEPYC/Host_Processor_Microbenchmarks/README.md

-# AMD_BENCH
+# Host_Processor_Microbenchmarks
-This is to help test interplay of NVIDIA GPU with CPUs It tests the kernal launch overhead and data tarnsfer performance between host and devices
+This is to help test the interplay of NVIDIA GPU with CPUs.
+It tests the kernel launch overhead and data transfer performance between the host and devices.